RamatjyotSingh/surprise-me/README.md

 ## Known Bugs

-- When manipulating start time (-s) and duration (-d/-e), the program may hang or behave unexpectedly
+- When manipulating start time (-s) and duration (-d), the program may hang or behave unexpectedly
 - Some videos may not convert properly depending on their format

 ## WARNING